 Another interesting thing about their range is that we are seeing a natural expansion further north as they expand their territories.
 Since 2018, there have been sightings in West Tennessee.
 Depending on the opportunities provided, there may even be the potential for them to go further.
-Young alligators will seek out a territory with the right temperature, habitat, and prey sources.
+Young alligators will seek out territories with the right temperature, habitat, and prey sources.
 These areas may be colder, but brumation in the winter allows them to survive.

 Elsewhere, alligators will make their territories in rivers, brackish marshes, and other areas with slow-moving water.
-The temperatures and wetlands up in the Carolinas are still suitable enough despite their distance from the Everglades’ more usual sites.
+The temperatures and wetlands in the Carolinas are still suitable despite their distance from the Everglades’ more usual sites.

 You may have seen videos on YouTube of alligators on golf courses.
 If a golf course has the right conditions to sustain an alligator, then there is no reason why they wouldn’t be there.
 These incidents on golf courses and in more residential areas show that alligators are much more used to humans than we think.
-They have no problem coming closer to residences and urban areas if it will benefit them.
+They have no problem coming closer to homes and urban areas if it will benefit them.

 Mudbanks and Vegetation

-A good mudbank gives them somewhere that they can create water holes with great ease.
+A good mudbank gives them somewhere where they can create water holes with great ease.
 They also provide the opportunity to make dens and offer a nice spot to stretch in the sun.
 This is essential for the alligators to maintain their body temperature.
 They rely on the sun’s rays to warm them up and get them active as cold-blooded reptiles.
 This is why if you see alligators in the wild, they are often either hiding under the water or statuesque on the side of the lake.

 Suitable habitat is one with access to plenty of prey like snakes, fishes, birds, and small mammals.
 Alligators can lie in wait in the water and strike at anything that gets too close, rolling it over into the water to drown it.
 Anything that comes too close and is an easy target is worth the effort.